 Some report that adding taurine to their nootropic stack helped relieve chronic fatigue syndrome.

-Supplementing with taurine is effective for lowering blood pressure and reducing the occurrence of atrial fibrillation.
+Supplementing with taurine may reduce blood pressure and is effective in reducing the occurrence of atrial fibrillation.

 If you have issues after eating food containing monosodium glutamate (MSG), taurine can help eliminate the headache and nausea.